Peaupote/ludum-dare-41/README.md

 Those items may appear if the player kill an ennemi and if he break background elements (if i have enough time to implement it)

 ### Body simulation
 The men is a cyborg so if we play the cyborg we also have manage his body.
+The software is a very good one and offer a medival interface to make things easier to understand.

 Organs: